pscally1005/pscally1005.github.io/_posts/draft/2026-09-26-german-cake.markdown

 - honey
 - vanilla extract
 Description: |
   Did you know that German Chocolate Cake isn't German?
 It was named after American baker Samuel German, who created Baker's German Sweet Chocolate and the Baker's Chocolate Company in 1852.
-In 1957, Lucy Clay then submitted a cake recipe in the Dallas Morning News, titled "German's <a href='/recipes/chocolate-cake'>Chocolate Cake</a>".
-The apostrophe was eventually dropped, and German Chocolate Cake was born.<br><br>
+In 1957, a baker by the name of Lucy Clay then submitted a cake recipe in the Dallas Morning News, titled "German's Chocolate Cake".
+The apostrophe was eventually dropped, and thus the German Chocolate Cake was born.<br><br>

   A <a href='https://tastesbetterfromscratch.com/german-chocolate-cake/#wprm-recipe-container-10369'>traditional German chocolate cake</a> is a chocolate cake with a chocolate frosting, and a filling of <a href='/misc/nuts#coconut'>coconut</a> and <a href='/misc/nuts#pecans'>pecans</a>.
-While delicious, it is filled with not so healthful ingredients, such as <a href='/misc/hidden-sugar'>white and brown sugar</a>, <a href='/misc/dairy#butter'>butter</a> and <a href='/misc/olive-oil'>oil</a>, <a href='/misc/grains#white-wheat'>refined flour</a>, and <a href='https://amzn.to/4xzQXZC'>sweetened coconut</a>.<br><br>
+While delicious, it is filled with not so healthful ingredients, such as <a href='/misc/hidden-sugar'>white and brown sugar</a>, <a href='/misc/dairy#butter'>butter</a> and <a href='/misc/fake-healthy-foods#seed-oil'>oil</a>, <a href='/misc/grains#white-wheat'>refined flour</a>, and <a href='https://amzn.to/4xzQXZC'>sweetened coconut</a>.<br><br>

   On the other hand, this cake here is <a href='/misc/celiac'>gluten free</a>, vegan, and <a href='/misc/hidden-sugar'>sugar free</a>.
 There's no <a href='/misc/grains#white-wheat'>refined flour</a>, <a href='/misc/fats'>added fats</a>, or <a href='/misc/hidden-sugar'>added sugars</a>.<br><br>